neural1977/machine_learning_lessons/README.md

-# machine_learning_exercises
+# Machine Learning Lessons
-Exercises for Machine Learning Classes
+Slides and Exercises for the Machine Learning Course